malramsay64/phd-thesis/01_Methods/Dynamics.md

 ## Data Collection

-The collection of the data is an important part of calculating the resulting dynamics quantities.
+The collection of the data is an important part of calculating dynamics quantities.
-Because of the large timescale of the simulations and I am looking at phenomena on a range of timescales the time between configurations increases as the total time increases.
+Because of the large timescale of the simulations and the range of timescales of dynamics quantities, we capture data at a sequence of timesteps where the time between configurations increases as the total time increases.
-The sequence of the steps is visually displayed in @tbl:step_sequence with each row having 100 steps, and the size of the steps increasing by a power of 10 as we move down the rows.
+The sequence of the steps is displayed in @tbl:step_sequence with each row having 100 steps, and the size of the steps increasing by a power of 10 as we move down the rows.